ArnolFokam/dna-gate-backend/README.md

 ```
 4. Run ```pip install -r requirements```
 5. Run ```uvicorn main:app --host=0.0.0.0 --port=${PORT:-5000}```
 You should have your backend up and running at [http://localhost:5000](http://localhost:5000).
-You can see the SwaggerUI documentation of the app at this [link](http://localhost:5000/api/docs)
+You can see the SwaggerUI API documentation of the backend at this [link](http://localhost:5000/api/docs)

 ## License